 To register by mail:

-- Is dated within the last 60 days
+Is dated within the last 60 day AND shows your correct

 If you have a valid Nebraska driver’s license or state ID, you can register online.
 Just click the button!

 Voting by Mail

 Military & Overseas Voters

 In addition to Nebraska’s Voter Registration Application, military personnel living outside of Nebraska and citizens living overseas can also use the Voter Registration and Absentee Ballot Request Federal Post Card Application – this form will serve as both your registration AND your request for a mail-in ballot.

 To vote in an upcoming election, you must meet Nebraska voter registration deadlines: